Modern History: Excellent!

 The bedroom is the typical bedroom of these old houses, but this one is a bit more complete and focused on one period.
 The bed features a “Friendship Quilt” and all the other popular entertainments of the day, such as a brand new Edison phonograph.
 Here’s something I learned: There was no such things as closets back in the day.

 Oh yeah, one more thing… remember that Eames LCW Lounge Chair Hoang loves so much?
-Well, happy birthday baby:
+Well, happy birthday to my wife and son:

 We had to ask the docent to unlock the Westport History Museum in the barn for us and upon doing so, we were unleashed into it all by ourselves.
-And boy, wait til you see Damian’s excitement about that prospect!
+And boy, wait til you see Damian’s excitement about that!
 (CTMQ’s visit to the Wheeler Barn here)